AakashKT/pytorch-recurrent-ae-siggraph17/README.md

 </table>
 <br>
 <h3> Directory structure </h3>
-Make batches of batch size 7 of contunuous frames, and put them in a directory (seq_0, seq_1 ..).
+Make batches of batch size 7 of continuous frames, and put them in a directory (seq_0, seq_1 ..).
 Do this for all frames.
 Split the resulting directories into test and train.

 <b> Note : </b> The data directory must contain 'train' and 'test' directories, and these directories much contain directories where the sequence is stored.